ferdinand-beyer/datalite/doc/transactions.md

 ### assoc-tempid

 Associate all tempids with new entity ids.
+Fail if a tempid is used in a `:retract` operation.

+### tx-instant

+If `:db/txInstant` is asserted on the transaction entity, check that the value lies between the `:db/txInstant` of the last transaction and the `:instant` value of the transaction context.
+If none is asserted, create one.

 ### check-existing